Comm100/api-reference/Comm100-Restful-API-Livechat.md

   - `departmentId` - id of the department which the chat belongs to.
   - `categoryId` - id of the category which the chat belongs to.
   - `visitorId` - id of the visitor which the chat belongs to.
-  - `contactId` - id of the contact which the chat belongs to.
+  - `contactIds` - integer array, support passing in multiple contact Id.
   - `keywords` - the key words of inquiring the chat
   - `conditions` - the condition list of inquiring the chat `conditions[0][field]=agent&conditions[0][operate]=equal&conditions[0][value]=michael`
     - `field` - field name of the condition.